What is a stomach cancer?

 Palliative surgery for unresectable cancer.

-Healing from a Stomach Cancer in Turkey and Istanbul
+Healing in Turkey and Istanbul in the best Clinics and Hospitals

 The existence of a stomach cancer requires urgent surgery to remove the cancerous mass, a number of chemotherapy and irradiation sessions as well as medications.